VoIlAlex/vscode-extract-folder/README.md

 ## Features

-- Extract the content of a file to the parent of the folder.
+- Extract the content of a folder to the parent folder.

 ![Extract Here](data/extract_here_demo.gif)